 Used in Zork Zero.
 You're faced with being executed, along with several other people, and everyone gets to make a last request.
 If the executioner can do it, he hangs you.
-If he can't do it, he cuts your head off.
-When it's your turn, the correct command is to say "executioner, cut my head off."
+If he can't do it, he beheads you.
+When it's your turn, the correct request is "behead me."
 So he'd have to cut your head off, then hang you.
 But he's only supposed to cut your head off if he can't do it, and you wouldn't have a head or neck anymore to be hanged from...
-The executioner eventually gets so confused and befuddled, he ends up letting you go.
+The executioner eventually gets upset and has you tossed out.

 And yes, if you go back in, the executioner has come up with a third execution method just for wiseacres like you.